 Have you ever heard of strontium?
-It can be found in soil and seawater and it’s actually used as a supplemental treatment for osteoporosis and other bone diseases.
-Although many people have never heard of it before, it’s is a very interesting and somewhat controversial supplement.
+It can be found in soil and seawater, and it’s actually used as a supplemental treatment for osteoporosis and other bone diseases.
+Although many people have never heard of it before, it’s a very interesting and somewhat controversial supplement.
 It’s been compared to calcium in its bone-boosting abilities.
 (1) A radioactive form is even used as a form of cancer treatment for bone cancers and prostate cancer.
 (2)

 So what is it?
 What else is it good for?
 Is it even safe?
 Let’s talk about these answers and more.